 Three licensing options

 Before the 1.2 release, the only licensing option available for ArcGIS Pro was through Named User licensing.
-This license model required authorization through your organization administrator on Portal for ArcGIS or ArcGIS Online.
-At 1.2, you now have two new licensing models available that don't require you to go through a Portal for ArcGIS or an ArcGIS Online organization: Single Use and Concurrent licensing.
+This license model required authorization through your organization administrator in your ArcGIS Enterprise portal or ArcGIS Online.
+At 1.2, you now have two new licensing models available that don't require you to go through ArcGIS Enterprise or ArcGIS Online: Single Use and Concurrent licensing.
 With a Single Use license, ArcGIS Pro points to a file for authorization.
 The file is stored on the same machine that runs ArcGIS Pro.
 With Concurrent licensing, a given number of licenses are hosted on a License Manager (the ArcGIS License Server Administrator).
 ArcGIS Pro is then configured to allow organization members to check out an available license from the pool of licences hosted on the License Manager.

 ArcGIS Pro 1.2 introduces vector tile creation.
 Vector tiles, like image tiles, are stored on a server and are used to draw data quickly at multiple scales.
 Rather than drawing pixels like image tiles, vector tiles store generalized representations of vector features.
 This means that vector tiles adapt to the resolution of the display of whatever device they are drawn on.
 The styling of vector tiles can be specified without re-creating tiles, and vector tiles can adapt to rotation, meaning that labels remain readable even when the orientation of the data changes.